silastittes/lasthenia_curves/README.md

 Data and code for "Grow where you thrive, or where only you can survive?
 An analysis of performance curve evolution in a clade with diverse habitat affinities".

+Please note, there is now a separate [repository](https://github.com/silastittes/lasthenia_docker) and [Docker container](https://hub.docker.com/r/silastittes/lasthenia_docker/) to facilitate reproducing these analyses.
+Those interested in reproducing analyses of the paper are highly encourage to follow the README for the container (readme is the same for both pages linked above).

 The manuscript is currently in review.
 Below are some details about how this repository is organized for those interested in reproducing analyses reported in the paper.

 Firstly, readers are encouraged to peruse the performr package's [vignette page](https://silastittes.github.io/performr/), which contains helpful details about installation and usage.